rahadalways/js-practice/README.md

-# js-practice
+# JavaScript Practice

-A collection of my JavaScript practice projects and problem solving exercises
+This repository documents my JavaScript learning journey and practice.
+I am currently focusing on core concepts, and more topics will be added over time.